LelsersLasers/Notes/Biology/All Class Notes.md

     - During translation, often only the first 2 bases of the codon are used
         - 4^3 = 64, but only 20 amino acids
     - So, in many cases, if the 3rd base is changed, it could have no effect
+- Missense: (a stop codon or an amino acid) &rarr; a different amino acid
+- Nonsense: an amino acid &rarr; a stop codon

 #### Sickle cell